 LG: We embrace the idea of pairing clean, classic key pieces with vibrant details and accents.
 Additionally, layering color and textiles through a room is crucial.
 Finally, one of the key elements to our design philosophy at Lori Graham Design + Home is combining modern and vintage pieces to create an eclectic mix that is well-curated and unique.

-M: What are some other types of project you could see Tailormade being used for?
+M: What are some other types of projects you could see Tailormade being used for?

 LG: The Tailormade collection is extremely versatile.
 We envision using it in Home Offices, Libraries, and Dressing Rooms, as well as Family Rooms, Game Rooms, and casual entertaining spaces.
 The collection embodies great sophistication and celebrates detail while promoting casual, comfortable living.